Chart Color Schemes

 Agnes Water's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low across both younger and older age cohorts

-Mortality rates and health conditions align broadly with national benchmarks.
-Prevalence of common health conditions is low across both younger and older age groups.
-Private health cover is at approximately 53% of the total population, slightly higher than the average SA2 area (~1,766 people).
-The most prevalent medical conditions are arthritis (9.9%) and mental health issues (8.8%).
-About 67.8% of residents report no medical ailments, similar to Rest of Qld at 67.6%.
+Common health conditions are low across all age groups.
+Private health cover stands at approximately 53%, slightly above the average SA2 area.
+The most prevalent medical conditions are arthritis (9.9%) and mental health issues (8.8%), while 67.8% of residents report no medical ailments, similar to Regional Qld's 67.6%.
 Working-age residents have a higher prevalence of chronic health conditions.
-Agnes Water has a higher proportion of seniors aged 65 and over (22.8%, or 766 people), compared to Rest of Qld at 20.4%.
+Agnes Water has 22.8% of residents aged 65 and over (766 people), higher than Regional Qld's 20.4%.
 Health outcomes among seniors are strong, ranking even higher than the general population nationally.

 Frequently Asked Questions - Health